 GPM data shows precipitation within Hurricane Milton over the Gulf of Mexico on Oct.
 7, 2024.

 After forming in the Bay of Campeche, Hurricane Milton underwent a remarkable period of rapid intensification with its central pressure falling from 1007 mb (29.74 inches of mercury, inHg) at 11:00 a.m.
 EDT Oct.
 5 to 897 mb (26.49 inHg) at 8:00 p.m.
 EDT on Oct.
-7. At this time Milton became the fifth most intense hurricane in the Atlantic Basin on record in terms of central pressure, behind Hurricane Rita (2005), and only the sixth storm in the Atlantic to have a central pressure below 900 mb.
+7. At this time Milton became the fifth most intense hurricane in the Atlantic Basin on record in terms of central pressure, just behind Hurricane Rita (2005) on that list, and only the sixth storm in the Atlantic to have a central pressure below 900 mb.
 In the process, Milton became the fastest Atlantic storm to intensify from a tropical depression to a Category 5 hurricane, with maximum sustained winds increasing from 35 mph to 160 mph in just over 48 hours.

-Like Helene, Milton’s formation appears to have been influenced by the Central American gyre, a seasonal area of low pressure centered over Central America that results in a large-scale counterclockwise or cyclonic flow that can extend over the western Caribbean, southern Gulf of Mexico including the Bay of Campeche, and far eastern Pacific.
+Similar to Hurricane Helene eleven days earlier, Milton’s formation appears to have been influenced by the Central American gyre, a seasonal area of low pressure centered over Central America that results in a large-scale counterclockwise or cyclonic flow that can extend over the western Caribbean, southern Gulf of Mexico including the Bay of Campeche, and far eastern Pacific.
 At the start of October, there was broad but generally disorganized thunderstorm activity within this area stretching from the western Caribbean and into the southern Gulf of Mexico.
 However, after a trough of low pressure rotated from the southeastern into the southwestern Gulf thunderstorm activity began to consolidate in the southwestern Gulf in the Bay of Campeche.
 Persistent thunderstorm activity in this area then led to the formation of an area of low pressure, and by 10:00 a.m.
 CDT on Oct.
-5, the National Hurricane Center (NHC) determined that thunderstorm activity associated with this low was sufficiently organized to be a tropical depression.
+5, the National Hurricane Center (NHC) determined that thunderstorm activity associated with this low was sufficiently organized to be classified a tropical depression.
 However, shortly thereafter at 12:25 p.m.
 CDT, NHC found winds of 40 mph, marking the formation of Tropical Storm Milton.
 At this time Milton was centered about 225 miles north-northeast of Veracruz, Mexico and drifting very slowly north-northeast at 3 mph.

 Video file